Tribal Governments Program FAQs

 A: If you have been awarded separate Tribal Government grants, each grant likely funds different types of activities.
 Consider the goals and objectives of each individual grant.
 On each progress report, only report the respective activities that are supported by each different grant.
 Additionally, on each reporting form for the separate grants, all grantees must complete the mandatory sections: Sections B, F, and subsections A1 and C3.

-- Grant A: The objectives of relate to training and education.
+- Grant A: The objectives of the grant relate to training and education.
 In Section A2, report the grant-funded staff who provide training and education.
 Complete Section C1 Training and C2 Community Education, in addition to the mandatory sections of the form.

-- Grant B: The objectives of relate to system improvements.
+- Grant B: The objectives of the grant relate to system improvements.
 In Section A2, report the grant-funded staff conducting activities for system improvement.
 Complete Section C7 System Improvement, in addition to the mandatory sections of the form.

 FAQs Related to Training